agudu50/Currency-Converter/README.md

 📌 Project Overview

 The Currency Converter App allows users to convert amounts between different currencies using real-time exchange rates from a public currency API.
-The application is built with React (Vite) and styled using Tailwind CSS, with a focus on clean UI, responsiveness, and accurate conversions.
+Users can also save favorite currency pairs for quick access.
+The app is built with React (Vite) and styled using Tailwind CSS, focusing on a clean UI, responsiveness, and accurate conversions.

 🛠️ Tech Stack